 (1) Maximum building height: Along arterial streets, building height shall not exceed four (4) stories or forty-five (45) feet.
-Building height along arterial streets may be increased to seventy-five (75) feet with the issuance of a special use permit.
+Building height along arterial streets may be increased to seventy-five (75) feet with the issuance of a special use permit or entry into a development agreement in accordance with G.S. §§160A-400.20 through 160A-400.32 that provides for such increase.
 Along residential and collector streets, building height shall not exceed thirty-five (35) feet or two (2) stories.
-Outside the 1945 corporate limits, for parcels fronting arterials and/or internal collector streets, building height may be increased to five (5) stories or fifty-five (55) feet if structured parking is provided within the project.
+Outside the 1945 corporate limits, for parcels fronting arterials or internal collector streets, building height may be increased to five (5) stories or fifty-five (55) feet if structured parking is provided within the project.
 Roadway classifications are according to the Wilmington Metropolitan Planning Organization Functional Classification Map.

 (2) Building setbacks: